cedricwalter/cedricwalter.github.io/content/posts/Hobbies/flight-simulator-xplane.md

 * Somehow a powerful computer, recommended is AMD AM5 7800X3D, Radeon 7900 XTX or Nvidia Geforce RTX 4080
 * Windows 11
 * Microsoft Flight Simulator 2024 and or Xplane 12

-## Beyond ATC
-BeyondATC is an advanced air traffic control (ATC) add-on for Microsoft Flight Simulator, designed to enhance the virtual flying experience by providing more realistic and immersive ATC interactions.
-Leveraging cutting-edge AI technology, it offers features such as:

-* Ultra-Realistic AI Voices: Over 250 voices with regional accents from almost every country, enhancing the authenticity of communications.
-* Support for IFR and VFR Flights: Accommodates both Instrument Flight Rules (IFR) and Visual Flight Rules (VFR) operations, catering to various flying preferences.
-* FAA and ICAO Phraseology: Incorporates realistic phraseology developed with real air traffic controllers worldwide, ensuring authentic communication standards.
-* Full SimBrief Integration: Seamless integration with SimBrief allows for streamlined flight planning and execution.
-* AI Traffic Control: Manages AI traffic, providing instructions to both the user and AI-controlled aircraft, contributing to a dynamic and realistic airspace environment.

-## Tablet
-A tablet can be really handy, but I think its best use is for charts, which you can load up from a second screen's browser using [Microsoft's Xbox only official flight planner](https://planner.flightsimulator.com) or the free repository at [chartfox.org](https://chartfox.org)

-## Eye tracker
-You can just setup a tracker system for free with an android phone, droidcam phone app and windows app, trackAl on pc, and also openTrack.
-Works great.

 ## X-Plane 12
 {{< notice tips>}}